Women's Fund for London

 Show your support

 Recent research shows that less than 2% of grants recorded on 360 giving in 2021 went to women’s and girls’ organisations.
 We can’t do this alone.
 It is going to take a powerful, collective effort from all of us to give women the fair chance they deserve.
-You too, can make a difference by donating to our Women’s Fund for London to build a brighter future for the young people of London.
+You too, can make a difference by donating to our Women’s Fund for London to build a brighter future for women in London.

 If you would like to talk to us about how you can make a difference to women’s lives in London this year, please contact laura.perkins@londoncf.org.uk.